SillyTavern/SillyTavern-Extras/README.md

 * Run `pip install -r requirements.txt`
 * Run `python server.py --enable-modules=caption,summarize,classify`
 * Get the API URL.
 Defaults to `http://localhost:5100` if you run locally.
-* Start TavernAI with extensions support: set `enableExtensions` to `true` in [config.conf](https://github.com/Cohee1207/SillyTavern/blob/dev/config.conf)
+* Start SillyTavern with extensions support: set `enableExtensions` to `true` in [config.conf](https://github.com/Cohee1207/SillyTavern/blob/dev/config.conf)
-* Navigate to TavernAI extensions menu and put in an API URL and tap "Connect" to load the extensions
+* Navigate to SillyTavern extensions menu and put in an API URL and tap "Connect" to load the extensions

 ## Modules